 The Sauce

-- Heat over medium heat until mixture starts to boil.
+- Heat over medium heat until the mixture starts to boil.
 Reduce heat to medium-low.
 Simmer uncovered for 20 minutes, stirring occasionally or until the beans are perfectly cooked.

 The Thickener